 Similarly to the head lamp, a hand lamp with a lithium battery will provide maximum brightness for longer periods of time.
 These two items combined will make sure you are fully prepared for any mishaps when working in difficult conditions.

 Safety cannot be underestimated in an environment which poses so many risks to your health.
 Prioritise your safety and invest in the right safety equipment to ensure your working day does not consist of any blips.
-You can find the majority of the items in this article on our products page; just head to the safety solutions tab.
+You can find the majority of the items in this article on our products page; just head to the health & safety tab.